Low Earth orbit: Use

 A low Earth orbit requires the lowest amount of energy for satellite placement.
 It provides high bandwidth and low communication latency.
 Satellites and space stations in LEO are more accessible for crew and servicing.

 Since it requires less energy to place a satellite into a LEO, and a satellite there needs less powerful amplifiers for successful transmission, LEO is used for many communication applications, such as the Iridium phone system.
 Some communication satellites use much higher geostationary orbits and move at the same angular velocity as the Earth as to appear stationary above one location on the planet.

 Disadvantages

-Unlike geosynchronous satellite, satellites in LEO have a small field of view and so can observe and communicate with only a fraction of the Earth at a time.
-That means that a network (or "constellation") of satellites is required to provide continuous coverage.
-Satellites in lower regions of LEO also suffer from fast orbital decay and require either periodic re-boosting to maintain a stable orbit or launching replacement satellites when old ones re-enter.
+Unlike geosynchronous satellites, satellites in low orbit have a small field of view and can only observe and communicate with a fraction of the Earth at a given time.
+This means that a large network (or constellation) of satellites is required to provide continuous coverage.

+Satellites at lower altitudes of orbit are in the atmosphere and suffer from rapid orbital decay, requiring either periodic re-boosting to maintain stable orbits, or the launching of replacements for those that re-enter the atmosphere.
+The effects of adding such quantities of vaporized metals to Earth's stratosphere are potentially of concern but currently unknown.